Sunday, October 27, 2013

 The idea of "choice" has a cultural context.
 In the western world, particularly the United States it is something that is precious and the more choices we have the better.
 The author makes a point going back to her parents' Sikh wedding which was ritualized and most critically, arranged.
 Most in Western culture think choosing marriage partners for love is the superior way, but some studies have shown that in fact arranged marriages can have happier outcomes than romantic choices.

 At another stage she points out life and death decisions have shifted in our culture from an authoritarian expert (eg doctor) to those most directly involved.
 There is regret on all sides for painful decisions, but some people are comforted that it wasn't their decision.
 In fact in lots of matters we defer our decisions to experts because we are confused and/or don't want the responsibility.
-Fashion is one example she brings up with a multitude of colours chosen by "experts".
+Fashion is one example she brings up with a multitude of colors chosen by "experts".

 In our choices we will automatically have many made for us, but we can choose which decisions we want to reflect on.
 For some choices we might want to rely on the advice of a trusted contact.
 An example given on the tv show was that Barrack Obama has elected to simplify his choice of what suit to wear by limiting it to two, one black and one blue.
 Saves his energy for more important decisions.